sufenlp/MiLoRA/README.md

 # 🔥 News
 - Jan 2025: Our paper has been accepted by NAACL 2025 main conference.
-- Oct 2024: We released our code and reproducing instructions.
+- Oct 2024: We released our code and quick start.
 - May 2024: We released our paper on [arxiv](https://arxiv.org/abs/2406.09044).

 # 💡 Motivation